lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:38 PM)_

-> As I understand it, I did, in fact, sleep on Seth’s bed last night, and do not have one of my own...
+> As I understand it, I did, in fact, sleep on Seth's bed last night, and do not have one of my own...

 **Zander** _(19-Aug-18 04:39 PM)_